Henriqueprim/ChatBotChallengeAPI/README.md

 The challenge was creating a chatbot with the following features:
 - Interpret some greeting terms and initiate a conversation with the user;
 - Require a 'username' and a 'password' to continue the conversation;
-- Upon encoutering the term "loan" display three options in the conversation:
+- Upon encountering the term "loan" display three options in the conversation:
     - "Do you want to apply for a loan?"
     - "Loan conditions"
     - "Help"